daffainfo/ctf-writeup/cursedCTF 2023/survey/README.md

 > Please complete the survey. `nc mc.ax 31499`

 ## About the Challenge
-We have been given a server to connect and we need to solve the pow to know the next step
+We were given a server to connect and we need to solve the pow to know the next step

 ![preview](images/preview.png)